Re-2 school board members sworn in

 Finally, new board member Christina Maness, who was appointed in November to represent District C after former sitting member Katie Mackley resigned, was elected treasurer.

-Meanwhile Jason Shoup retained his seat in the November election for Director District B and also ran unopposed.
+Jason Shoup retained his seat in the November election for Director District B and also ran unopposed.
 Shoup was appointed to fill the seat left vacant when Kirk Wilson resigned in August 2020.

 The next regularly scheduled Garfield Re-2 school board meeting is slated for 6:30 p.m.
 Dec.
 8 at the Re-2 District Office at 839 Whiteriver Ave. in Rifle.